ahoso/PetOwners/README.md

 ## Logging and Monitoring

-Azure Application Insights provides proactive alert and monitoring mechanism.
+Azure Application Insights provides proactive alert and monitoring functions.
-Some simple monitoring and alert functions implemented for this project.
+Some simple monitoring and alert notifications implemented for this project.

 * Logging exceptions, alerts, and custom information
 * Availability monitoring
 * Performance monitoring

 If you want to set up error logging and availability monitoring in Azure, you need to setup your own Application Insights on your own subscription.
-If you do not want to set them up for now, you can ignore, and the application runs regardless.
+Instruction as below.
+If you do not want to set them up for now, you can ignore, the application runs regardless.

 ### Setup Availability Monitoring